 Note: This itinerary covers the trekking route for a straight 10 days, where 2 days have been set as an arrival and preparation day for this trek, before beginning the trip, as a leisure time for packing, arranging permits, and experience the Seven UNSECPO Heritage Tour in Kathmandu, Bhaktapur and Patan, if you don't want one, and planning to start the trek, from Kathmandu straightly, without having any arrival dates included, then the itinerary can be set accordingly.

-Nar Phu Valley Trek Cost for 2026 and 2027
+How much does the Nar Phu Valley Trek cost in 2026 and 2027?

 Our 12-day Nar Phu Valley Trekking cost ranges from $ 1049 and goes up to $ 1299, per head, which highly depends on the number of hikers that your group holds, as the higher the count of hikers, the group has, the pricing gets minimized accordingly.
-Meanwhile, the trek to Nar Phu costs range from USD 1400 and go up to USD 1500, depending on several factors, like distance covered, no. of days (duration of the trip), solo or group trip, and the kind of transportation you are seeking to reach the trailhead.
+Meanwhile, the trek to Nar Phu costs range from USD 1400 and go up to USD 1500, depending on several factors, like distance covered, number of days (duration of the trip), solo or group trip, and the kind of transportation you are seeking to reach the trailhead.

 Whereas, for a private solo trek, the price stands out to be USD 1299, per head, which covers all the requirements for the trip, from the basic facilities like, meals (3 times Breakfast, Lunch and Dinner), accommodations, transportation to reach the point, to the arrangements of experienced licensed guide, paperwok, regarding the required permits with other additional complimentary services as well.